Navigating the independent school application process

 Choosing a school for your child is one of the most important decisions a family makes.
 There are many factors to consider, including whether or not to pursue an independent school experience, as well as questions about whether a school would be the right fit for your child and family academically, socially, financially and more.
 At Gordon, we know you may have lots of questions and our admissions team is always available to support you.

 Below is some information excerpted from the parent resources section of the National Association of Independent Schools website to help guide you as you navigate the independent school application process.
+You can also click here to review a brief comparison of some of the features of public, charter, and independent schools.
 Please let us know if you have any questions by sending an email to email@example.com.

 What makes independent schools independent?